Tythe Cottages

 In 1924 the four cottages were occupied by William, Annie and son Alfred George Henry Barnes, Ambrose and Laura Browning, Alfred Horsman, and finally Tom and Alice Wheeler, although again we do not know who lived in which cottage and it is 1947 before cottage numbers are recorded.

-By 1927 the Barnes, Wheeler and Browning families are still present and things remain the same into the early 1930s although there only appears to have been three cottages now.
+In 1927 the Barnes, Wheeler and Browning families were all still present and things remain the same into the early 1930s.

 Esther Hughes who had left Tythe Cottages some years previously and opened a shop at Cold Elm was unfortunate inasmuch as her shop was burnt to the ground in 1935.
 In a piece written by Canon Evans Prosser much later; “Miss Hughes went to live with her niece at Longford to get over the shock but she soon came back to Norton and lived in one of the Tythe Cottages, which Mr A J Cook [Court Farm] let her have, and there she opened a shop again”.